The PMI Management Perspective provides a complex, yet intuitive overview of the property’s performance; past, present and future, all in one view.

 In Tools you have the option of exporting the Management Perspective to Excel or PDF.-

 Allows you to choose what data to measure against; Forecast, Budget/Target or Last Year.

-If tick box Incl.Static Number is chosen a new column will appear in the Management Perspective on right hand side displaying the Submitted Forecast, Submitted Budget or Actual Last Year, depending of the choice made above.
+If tick box Incl.Static Number is chosen, a new column will appear in the Management Perspective on the right hand side displaying the Submitted Forecast, Submitted Budget or Actual Last Year, depending on the choice made above.

 Use the Management Perspective to get a complete overview of the property and to quickly identify where action needs to be taken.
 Look for deviations between Forecast and actual or planned, and focus on future dates (identified in the top right graph) where it is not too late to take action.
 Also, get a quick status of the on-the-books reservation for rooms (hotel properties).